NinePiece2/COE328/README.md

 # COE328
-Labs from COE328 at TMU
+Labs from COE328 at TMU in VHDL